spuggy0919/ESP32_tinyConsole/README.md

 [中文](./讀我.md)
 ## ESP32 tinyConsole with TinyBasic
 This firmware with web browser is a console, can upload, download, run TinyBasic on ESP32 board online.
 User can learn TinyBasic Language.
 ESP32 Web Server (tinyConsole) use me-no-dev/ESPAsyncWebServer, bases on WebSocket to implement bidirection serial port.

+Now, JerryScript Intepreter is option.

 ### Functions